-Representatives of Participating Institutions as well as Core Organisations form the General Assembly of the EAI.
+Representatives of Participating Institutions (1 each) as well as Core Organisations (2 each) form the General Assembly of the EAI.
 It will meet at least annually and its role should be to:

 Every participating institution and core organisation has the right to send one delegate to the General Assembly.
 Each delegate shall have one vote and cumulative voting by one person for 2 or more participating institutions or core organisation will not be allowed.